 Build leadership skills by assisting with development and delivery of library programs.
 Examples of teen volunteer activities include participating in teen advisory groups; assisting staff with preparing for and presenting library programs; and providing general clerical and materials support at branches.
 A minimum two-month time commitment is preferred; certain opportunities may require additional training and longer time commitments.
 Teen volunteers must be 14-18 years of age.

-Teen Library Corps is a different kind of volunteer experience for teens between the ages of 14-18.
-You will receive hands-on training to obtain general work skills, and work on special library projects.
-The program runs over summer break (June 23 - September 2).
-Read more and sign up here.
+Teen Volunteer League is for teens between the ages of 14-18.
+Volunteers will receive hands-on job training, assist in regular library activities, and work special projects.
+The program runs over summer break (June-August 2019).
+Read more and apply here.

 Tel: 253-548-3300 Fax: 253-537-4600 Washington Relay TTY: 711

 © 2012 Pierce County Library System All rights reserved.